-The majority of the lands requested for withdrawal or proposed for acquisition for B-20, shown in Figure 3.9-2, is located within the Carson Sink, between the Stillwater and the Humboldt mountain ranges.
+The majority of the lands requested for withdrawal and proposed for acquisition for B-20, shown in Figure 3.9-2, is located within the Carson Sink, between the Stillwater and the Humboldt mountain ranges.
+The existing B-20 area is completely within Churchill County.
+However, the requested withdrawal area will extend into the southern portion of Pershing County.
+The southwest portion of the requested withdrawal area will extend into the Fallon National Wildlife Refuge.
 HLRs within B-20 are shown in Figure 3.9-10, Figure 3.9-11 shows the water rights, and Figure 3.9-12 shows the types and locations of water wells within B-20.